mzattera/v4j/docs/005/index.md

 # Abstract

-We show how the structure of Voynich words can be described is simple terms by assuming each term is composed by "slots" that can be filled accordingly to simple rules, which are described below.
+We show how the structure of Voynich words can be easily described by assuming each term is composed by "slots" that can be filled accordingly to simple rules, which are described below.

-This in turns shed some lights on the definition of Voynichese characters.
+This in turn sheds some lights on the definition of Voynichese characters (the Voynich alphabet).

 Given the nature of this topic, it is impossible to define rules that apply to 100% of cases; after all, syntactical and grammatical exceptions exists in any modern text as well.
 However, we will try to make claims that apply to the vast majority of cases.